smemsh/docs/pixelup.rst

 - developer options
 - unlock bootloader
 - authorize usb debugging
-- install or update magisk canary >= 24308 with 4cff0384 patch (see git log)
 - rebuild magisk if necessary, sometimes patch isn't released as canary yet
 - last tested on magisk 9183a0a6 ie 25101 ie v25.1
 - reboot if it asks